antolu/LHCbDIRAC/docs/source/AdministratorGuide/Installation/make_release.rst

 When a new git tag is pushed to the repository, a gitlab-ci job takes care of (soon testing), creating the tarball, uploading it to the web service, and to build the docker image.
 You can check it in the pipeline page of the repository (https://gitlab.cern.ch/lhcb-dirac/LHCbDIRAC/pipelines).

 It may happen that the pipeline fails.
 There are various reasons for that, but normally, it is just a timeout on the runner side, so just restart the job from the pipeline web interface.
 If it repeatedly fails building the tarball, try the manual procedure described bellow to understand.

-Note: for the moment, the releases.cfg used is the one from the devel branch.
-This means that if you tag a production version, and the pipeline is ran before you propagate the change to the devel branches, the pipeline will not find your tag in the releases.cfg.
-A pull request is pending to correct that.

 Manual procedure